muhisan/MechaCar_Statistical_Analysis/README.md

     What is the null hypothesis or alternative hypothesis?

-    * H0: is generally the hypothesis that can be explained by random chance and that the probability of flipping heads is equal to 0.5

-    * Ha: is generally the hypothesis that is influenced by non-random events and the the probability of flipping heads different to 0.5
+    * H0: The mpg dataset of MechaCar is identical to the mpg dataset of the competition.

+    * Ha: The mpg dataset of MechaCar is different to the mpg dataset of the competition.

     What statistical test would you use to test the hypothesis?
-And why? we would do t-test based on the competitor vehicle data.
+And why? we would do t-test to comparer MechaCar prototypes data to the competitor's vehicles data.

-    What data is needed to run the statistical test? we would use the competitor vehicle data such as fuel efficiency , actual price,etc.
+    What data is needed to run the statistical test?
+    Data such as fuel efficiency , actual price, age, mileage are need to run the statistical test